 Bootstrap’s grid system helps you adjust layouts easily.
 It uses 12 columns that you can customize.
 This makes your site look good on any screen size.

-.
+To change layouts, use classes like .col-md-6 or .col-lg-4.
 These control how much space each part of your site takes.
 You can also set breakpoints to make your design fit different screens.

 For example, if you want two columns on desktops but one on phones, use this code: